-- (155) According to the FIN-FSA's interpretation, the simplified procedure under chapter 3, section 8 of the AML Act does not allow supervised entities not to comply with one or more of the requirements provided in chapter 3, sections 2-4 and 6 of the AML Act concerning customer due diligence.
-The simplified procedure enables the adjustment of customer due diligence procedures and one, several, or all individual customer due diligence actions and ongoing customer monitoring actions.
-Hence, all obligations under chapter 3, sections 2-4 and 6 of the AML Act shall be fulfilled, but they may be fulfilled following a lighter procedure. - (156) According to the FIN-FSA's interpretation, chapter 3, section 8(1) of the AML Act does not require supervised entities to apply simplified customer due diligence in circumstances involving a low ML/TF risk. - (157) According to the FIN-FSA's interpretation, if a supervised entity intends to apply a simplified procedure referred to in chapter 8, section 8(1) of the AML Act, the supervised entity shall, as part of the procedures referred to in chapter 2, section 3(2) of the AML Act prepare procedures for complying with the simplified customer due diligence obligation.
+- (156) According to the FIN-FSA's interpretation, chapter 3, section 8(1) of the AML Act does not require supervised entities to apply simplified customer due diligence in circumstances involving a low risk of money laundering and terrorist financing. - (157) According to the FIN-FSA's interpretation, if a supervised entity intends to apply a simplified procedure referred to in chapter 8, section 8(1) of the AML Act, the supervised entity shall, as part of the procedures referred to in chapter 2, section 3(2) of the AML Act prepare procedures for complying with the simplified customer due diligence obligation.
 The simplified procedure does not have to be similar in all low-risk circumstances. - (158) According to the FIN-FSA's interpretation, compliance with the simplified customer due diligence procedure as referred to in chapter 3, section 8 of the AML Act requires that the supervised entity has specifically assessed whether the customer or individual transaction involves such risk factor due to which the customer or transaction should not be classified as low-risk.
 In order that the supervised entity could make this assessment, it shall obtain adequate information on the customer and the nature and extent of its business.
-The assessment shall not be based on any single risk factor, but the customer relationship and the risk factors involved shall be considered as a whole.

-(159) According to the FIN-FSA's interpretation, based on chapter 3, section 8 of the AML Act, customers can be grouped so that a group of customers involving low risk is subject to a similar customer due diligence procedure.
+The assessment shall not be based on any single risk factor, but the customer relationship and the risk factors involved shall be considered as a whole. - (159) According to the FIN-FSA's interpretation, based on chapter 3, section 8 of the AML Act, customers can be grouped so that a group of customers involving low risk is subject to a similar customer due diligence procedure.
 However, the application of a simplified customer due diligence procedure requires that there are no such considerations that would elevate the ML/TF risk related to an individual customer relationship in a way that, when assessed as a whole, the risk associated with the customer relationship could no longer be considered low.